nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 [[TOC]]

-## Whether we find them useful or not, sum types are here to stay
+## Whether we find them useful or not, sum types exist

 Sum types (aka [tagged unions](https://zig.guide/language-basics/unions/), [discriminated unions](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions), [variants](https://ocaml.org/docs/basic-data-types#variants), or sometimes [enums](https://doc.rust-lang.org/book/ch06-00-enums.html)) are unavoidable as a software developer.
-Unless you live under a rock desperatly holding on to a single programming language that happens not to have them of course.
+Unless you've been living under a rock, you're bound to have come across them at some point.

 Many languages support sum types natively: [Zig](https://zig.guide/language-basics/unions/), [TypeScript](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions), [OCaml](https://ocaml.org/docs/basic-data-types#variants), [Rust](https://doc.rust-lang.org/book/ch06-00-enums.html), just to name a few.
-And even [OpenAPI has them](https://swagger.io/specification/#discriminator-object), the de-facto standard and language-agnostic way to define HTTP APIs using JSON.
-So even if the particular programming your using right now doesn't natively support sum types, you may have to handle a JSON payload over the wire that is modelled as one.
+Even [OpenAPI has them](https://swagger.io/specification/#discriminator-object), the de-facto standard and language-agnostic way to define HTTP APIs using JSON.
+So even if the particular programming language you're using right now doesn't natively support sum types, you may have to handle a JSON payload over the wire that is modelled as one.
 And you'll have to decide how you want to decode that.

 Personal feelings about sum types aside, I think most people would agree they are not a terrible way to model a data structure that can be *"one of these (potentially very different) things, and nothing else"*.
-And once you've used sum types in a match/**switch statement**/expression combined with **exhaustiveness checking**, well I find it's hard to go back.
+And once you've used sum types in a **switch statement** or match expression combined with **exhaustiveness checking**, well, I find it's hard to go back.

 Let's take a primitive type, a boolean or `bool` in Rust.
 It has 2 possible values: `true` or `false` (also called "cardinality").
 A struct or record is called a **"product type"** because you can count the number of possible values (or cardinality) by *multiplying* the number of possible values of each field.
 So if I have a struct with 2 boolean fields (example here in Rust):